Evolveum/openicf/connectors/java/scriptedrest/src/main/resources/samples/OpenDJ/README.txt

 1 - Few things to know:
 -----------------------

+1) Download the missing piece from here: http://repository.codehaus.org/org/codehaus/groovy/modules/http-builder/http-builder/0.6/http-builder-0.6-all.zip
+2) unzip it
+3) create new folder in openidm/lib
+4) copy there all files from http-builder-0.6/depedencies to openidm/lib

+5)
 - The samples scripts provided work with OpenDJ 2.6 REST interface
 - The Example.ldif file should be loaded in DJ for the samples to work
 - By default, REST interface is OFF in DJ.
 You need to enable it.
 See: